cissagatto/BellPartitionsMultiLabel/README.md

 Confirms if the folder *utils* contains the following files: *Clus.jar*, *R_csv_2_arff.jar*, and *weka.jar*, and also the folder *lib* with *commons-math-1.0.jar*, *jgap.jar*, weka.jar and *Clus.jar.* Without these jars, the code not runs.

 ### Step-3
-Place a copy of this code in _C:/Users/[username]/Local-Clus-TVT or _/home/[username]/Local-Clus-TVT.
-Our files are configured to obtain the paths of the folders from this path.
-You can change this in the code if you want.

-### Step-4
-A file called _datasets.csv_ must be in the *root project* folder.
+A file called _datasets_original.csv_ must be in the *root project* folder.
 This file is used to read information about the datasets and they are used in the code.
 All 74 datasets available in *Cometa* are in this file.
 If you want to use another dataset, please, add the following information about the dataset in the file:

 _Id, Name, Domain, Labels, Instances, Attributes, Inputs, Labelsets, Single, Max freq, Card, Dens, MeanIR, Scumble, TCS, AttStart, AttEnd, LabelStart, LabelEnd, xn, yn, gridn_